Cyberattacks Against Schools

 Stopping Attacks Against School IT Systems

 The software that supports online learning is one piece of the pie.
-Other related component are the computers, email and hardware used by teachers and others.
+Other related components are the computers, email, and hardware used by teachers and others.
 These systems are also vulnerable to attack.
 The pandemic-induced virtual learning is making schools more vulnerable, as digital channels are used much more.